npavkovic/svgs-to-icons/README.md

 ### 3. svgs-to-icons will:

 - Optimize and sanitize the SVGs
-- Rename them to class-safe names like `lt5-home.svg`
+- Rename them to class-safe names (i.e., no leading numerals, special characters, etc.) — see Limitations.
 - Generate output at:

 ```